 What is Accountant Insurance?

 Certified Public Accountants (CPA), auditors, bookkeepers, and tax preparers play a vital role in managing the finances of businesses and individuals.
 A tax filing error or incoherent financial records can leave your business prone to lawsuits and financial burdens.
 Damage to your office building and lost records may also cause you to close your practice.
-Accounting can be considered a low-risk business considering the property and public risks.
-Although, the hefty legal liability risks may weigh your small business down.
-Accountants across the country face similar issues while carrying about their business.
+Accounting can be considered a low-risk business considering the property and public liability risks, although the professional liability risks may weigh your small business down.
+Accountants across the country face similar issues while running their business.

 Accountants and auditors face several risks and challenges while working as individual entities or with a team.